ablankz/bloader/docs/configuration/override.md

 ```

 **Key Points:**
-- 🔄 Focuses on specific items, similar to `static`.
+- Focuses on specific items, similar to `static`.
-- ✅ Great for small adjustments without needing full config compliance.
+- Great for small adjustments without needing full config compliance.
-- 📈 Scalable for environments with diverse override requirements.
+- Scalable for environments with diverse override requirements.

 ---

-## Visual Guide 🖼️
-- **✔️ Required**: Configuration must be defined for the feature to function.
-- **❌ Not Required**: Optional and can be omitted without impacting functionality.

 Use override settings to create flexible and efficient configurations tailored to your application’s needs. 🎉